facebookresearch/fastMRI/fastmri_examples/varnet/README.md

 # End-to-End Variational Networks for Accelerated MRI Reconstruction Model

-This directory contains a PyTorch implementation for the method described in [End-to-End Variational Networks for Accelerated MRI Reconstruction Model][e2evarnet].
+This directory contains a PyTorch implementation and code for running pretrained models for reproducing the paper:

+[End-to-End Variational Networks for Accelerated MRI Reconstruction ({A. Sriram*, J. Zbontar*} et al., 2020)][e2evarnet].

 The following files